avantgrogg/panzoom/readme.md

 Now the project cant be viewed at `localhost:8080`

+You can substitute `npm run` for `yarn` if youre old school.
 The working project can also be viewed here(befitting-cakes.surge.sh)